-The Corporate Banking division's main competitors in the corporate banking market are Landsbankinn and Íslandsbanki, with a number of other participants active in the corporate banking market, such as pension funds, public funds (e.g. the Housing Financing Fund), foreign lenders and smaller financial institutions (e.g. Kvika banki hf.).
-The three largest banks accounted for approximately 80 per cent. of all corporate loans as at 31 December 2016, with the Bank having around 28 per cent. of that market share (source: FME, the Bank, Landsbankinn and Íslandsbanki annual reports).
-Pension funds, which compete with a cost structure very different to the cost structure of the banks, have also driven competition and increased margin pressure since 2013.
+The Corporate Banking division's main competitors in the corporate banking market are Landsbankinn and Íslandsbanki, with a number of other participants active in the corporate banking market, such as pension funds (indirectly through investment in real estate asset-backed securities), public funds (e.g. the Housing Financing Fund), foreign lenders and smaller financial institutions (e.g. Kvika banki hf.).
+The three largest banks accounted for approximately79 per cent. of all corporate loans as at 30 June 2017, with the Bank having around 23 per cent. of that market share (source: FME, the Bank, Landsbankinn and Íslandsbanki annual reports).
+Pension funds, which compete with a cost structure very different to the cost structure of the banks, have also driven competition and increased margin pressure since 2013 as, although they are not direct corporate lenders, they provide funding through investment in real estate asset-backed securities.
 In addition, foreign banks increasingly consider entering the Icelandic corporate banking market.